 Celebrating a Green Diwali – Reusing Old Diyas For Diwali

-Diwali is round the corner, the biggest festival in India, celebrated by majority of India in a big way.
+Diwali is around the corner, the biggest festival in India, celebrated by the majority of India in a big way.
 We will all light Diyas and candles, burn crackers and exchange gifts.
-But like most festivals in India be it Ganesha Chaturthi, Durga Puja or Kumbh Mela, Diwali also leaves a trail of destruction, pollution and garbage around us, all in the name of celebration.
+But like most festivals in India be it Ganesha Chaturthi, Durga Puja or Kumbh Mela, Diwali also leaves a trail of destruction, pollution, and garbage around us, all in the name of celebration.

 I always try to make my travels and life as green as possible in today’s age of fossil fuels.
 So from celebrating Green Ganesha to eco-friendly Holi, this year we decided to make our Diwali also as green as possible.
 I was discussing with my wife what we can do?
 One small step that we decided was to reuse the Diyas from last year.
-Now I know Diwali is the festival when we buy almost everything new, from clothes to TV to new lights and utensils, but there is one thing that we cannot buy new and that is our Planet Earth.
+Now I know Diwali is the festival when we buy almost everything new, from clothes to a TV to new lights and utensils, but there is one thing that we cannot buy new and that is our Planet Earth.
 Those who believe in too many omens during festivals may not like this, but those who truly care about mother earth will understand our motive behind the same.
+I am all for celebrating a Green Diwali what about you?

 “Earth has enough for every man’s need, but not for every man’s greed”